As varied in repertoire as experience, hornist Julie Gerhardt is an innovative performer

 Symphony Orchestra, the Georgia Symphony Orchestra, and the Quad Cities Symphony

 Ms. Gerhardt is the horn instructor at the University of West Georgia.
-She has also

 Courses and Sections